Ask for help in our forum if you can't find a price for your camera.

 1936-1941.
 35mm cartridge, viewfinder camera.
 First camera by Argus.
-First American 35mm camera.
+First American 35mm camera to use Kodak cartridge.
 Several changes during the lifetime of the camera:

 Black is the least valuable model.
 In ascending order of value: black, gray or olive, brown/gold, and ivory/gold (most expensive, very rare).